claytsay/NFPA-ChemID-v3/README.md

   - Health: 2 -> Intense or continued exposure could cause harm
   - Flammability: 0 -> Will not burn under typical fire conditions
   - Reactivity: 1 -> Normally stable, but can be unstable in specific situations
-  - OX -> Is an oxidizer (and will allow fires to burn without air)
+  - OX -> Is an oxidizer (i.e. will allow fires to burn without air)

 ## Program Functions